Valproate and Biotin: Can You Take Them Together?

 What happens when you take valproate with biotin?

-Valproate (valproic acid, sodium valproate, divalproex; brand names Depakote, Depakene, Depacon) is a workhorse anticonvulsant that also doubles as a mood stabilizer for bipolar disorder and a preventive for migraine.
-One of its most visible long-term side effects — affecting an estimated 10 to 30 percent of users to some degree — is hair thinning or hair loss (alopecia), and growing evidence ties this in part to disrupted biotin metabolism.
+Valproate (valproic acid, sodium valproate, divalproex; brand names Depakote, Depakene, Depacon) is a widely used anticonvulsant that also serves as a mood stabilizer for bipolar disorder and a preventive for migraine.
+One of its more visible long-term side effects is hair thinning or hair loss (alopecia), and a body of evidence ties this in part to disrupted biotin metabolism — although, as you will see below, the biochemical studies are not unanimous.

-Valproate is also known to disrupt mitochondrial function, and several biotin-dependent carboxylases (pyruvate carboxylase, propionyl-CoA carboxylase, methylcrotonyl-CoA carboxylase) live in the mitochondria.
-Functional impairment of these enzymes shows up biochemically as elevated urinary 3-hydroxyisovaleric acid, a marker that has been observed in valproate users at higher rates than in matched controls.
+2. It may impair mitochondrial biotin-dependent enzymes.
+Valproate is known to affect mitochondrial function, and several biotin-dependent carboxylases (pyruvate carboxylase, propionyl-CoA carboxylase, methylcrotonyl-CoA carboxylase) live in the mitochondria.
+Functional impairment can show up biochemically as raised urinary 3-hydroxyisovaleric acid.

 Why is this important?

-Biotin (vitamin B7) is a coenzyme for five carboxylases central to fatty-acid synthesis, gluconeogenesis, amino-acid catabolism, and propionate metabolism.
-Frank deficiency causes seborrheic dermatitis, alopecia, brittle nails, conjunctivitis, depression, paresthesias, and — in severe cases — encephalopathy and seizures.
-Subclinical insufficiency is more common and may contribute to the cosmetic side effects of valproate that often drive patients (especially younger adults and women) to discontinue an otherwise effective medication.
+Biotin (vitamin B7) is a coenzyme for carboxylases central to fatty-acid synthesis, gluconeogenesis, amino-acid catabolism, and propionate metabolism.
+Frank deficiency causes seborrheic dermatitis, alopecia, brittle nails, conjunctivitis, depression, paresthesias, and — in severe cases — neurological symptoms.
+Milder, subclinical insufficiency is more common and may contribute to the cosmetic side effects of valproate that sometimes drive patients to discontinue an otherwise effective medication.

-The hair-loss connection has practical importance.
-Several case reports and small clinical series describe valproate-related hair loss reversing with biotin supplementation (typically 5 to 10 mg per day) without needing to discontinue or switch the anticonvulsant.
-That is a meaningful win for patients whose seizures or mood are otherwise well controlled on valproate.
+The hair-loss connection has real practical importance.
+Case reports describe valproate-related hair loss reversing with biotin supplementation without needing to stop or switch the anticonvulsant — a meaningful outcome for patients whose seizures or mood are otherwise well controlled.

-Pediatric epilepsy practice is particularly attentive to biotin and zinc status in valproate users because of the documented effect on biotinidase and because biotinidase deficiency is itself a treatable cause of infantile seizures — clinicians want to keep biotin in mind so that nutritional contributions to a patient's symptoms are not missed.
+Pediatric epilepsy practice pays particular attention to biotin and zinc status in valproate users, partly because biotinidase deficiency is itself a treatable cause of infantile seizures, so clinicians keep biotin in mind to avoid missing a nutritional contribution to a patient's symptoms.

 What should you do?

-The main caution is laboratory interference.
-High-dose biotin (5 mg+) can produce falsely low or falsely high results on many biotin-streptavidin-based immunoassays, including thyroid panels (TSH, free T4), troponin (used to diagnose heart attacks), parathyroid hormone, vitamin D, and reproductive hormones.
-The FDA has issued a specific alert.
-If you are taking high-dose biotin, stop it at least 24 to 72 hours before scheduled lab draws and tell the lab.
+After starting, and around lab tests: The main caution is laboratory interference.
+Biotin supplements can skew many biotin-streptavidin-based immunoassays, including thyroid panels (TSH, free T4), troponin (used to diagnose heart attacks), parathyroid hormone, vitamin D, and reproductive hormones — the FDA has issued a specific alert.
+Pause your biotin supplement for a few days before scheduled blood draws and tell the lab you take it, so results are interpreted correctly.

-Do not adjust valproate doses on your own.
-If supplements do not help and hair loss is affecting your quality of life, talk with your prescriber about whether a switch to a different anticonvulsant or mood stabilizer is appropriate.
+If supplements do not help and hair loss is affecting your quality of life, talk with your prescriber about whether switching to a different anticonvulsant or mood stabilizer is appropriate.
+Review any supplement plan with your doctor or pharmacist.

 Which specific products are affected?